e-d-i-n-i/owasp-juice-shop-2023/010 - Access the Confidential Document/README.md

      ![alt text](image-4.png)

-   - You should now receive the flag for completing this challenge.
+   - We should now receive the flag for completing this challenge.

      ![alt text](image-5.png)